 Availability of Skilled Labour

-Enrolment in vocational and technical secondary schools has been at the same level for a couple of years: 47,500 in 2015.
-Data show that 81,000 students enrolled in higher undergraduate and postgraduate studies at universities and single higher education institutions in the academic year 2015/16.
+Enrolment in vocational and technical secondary schools has been at the same level for a couple of years: 47,600 in 2017.
+Data show that almost 80,000 students enrolled in higher undergraduate and postgraduate studies at universities and single higher education institutions in the academic year 2016/17.